-If you have been diagnosed with chronic kidney disease, that didn't happen suddenly.
+If you’ve been diagnosed with CKD, that didn't happen suddenly.
 And, CKD will not get better.
 There are two common diseases that can lead to CKD: diabetes and high blood pressure.

-Since your kidneys will be unable to filter fluid and waste from your blood efficiently, you will have a build up of toxins in your blood stream.
-A build up of nitrogen waste in your bloodstream is called azotemia.
-Although, some patients with azotemia may not feel ill.
+Because your kidneys will be unable to filter fluid and waste from your blood efficiently, you will have a buildup of toxins in your blood stream.

 When patients finally feel the effects of their damaged kidneys, they will experience an overall ill feeling.
-This is called uremia.
-Too much fluid and waste are in the bloodstream.
 You may feel tired, have frequent hiccups and feel nauseated.
 You may vomit, your skin may itch and you may have headaches.

 Your doctor can order a urine and blood sample for analysis.
-These tests can help determine whether or not your kidneys are working properly.
 Your doctor would look for creatinine and urea nitrogen in your blood.
 Both are waste products produced by the body.
-If your blood test indicates either of these two waste products are high, this may be a sign your kidneys are not doing their job.
+If your blood test indicates either of these two waste products are high, this may be a sign your kidneys aren’t doing their job.

 Your doctor may also test to see if your erythropoietin levels are normal by ordering a hemoglobin or hematocrit test.
-Erythropoietin is a hormone produced by your kidneys.
-If you have high levels of potassium, phosphorous, magnesium and calcium, this could also indicate your kidneys are not functioning well.
 Your doctor may order an MRI or an ultrasound to see if your kidneys have shrunk in size.

-If the cause for CKD is not clear, your doctor may decide to do a kidney biopsy.
+If the cause for CKD isn’t clear, your doctor may decide to do a kidney biopsy.
 This is done under local anesthesia.

-As CKD progresses to the point where you have less than 15% of your kidney function, dialysis or a kidney transplant will be needed.
+As CKD progresses to the point where you have less than 15 percent of your kidney function, dialysis or a kidney transplant will be needed.

-It is important to have any illness diagnosed in its early stages.
-If you have been diagnosed with chronic kidney disease, the condition is irreversible.
+It’s important to have any illness diagnosed in its early stages.
+If you’ve been diagnosed with CKD, the condition is irreversible.
 However, you may be able to slow the progress of the disease through a proper diet, medication (if needed) and exercise.

 Ask your doctor to monitor your glucose levels and blood pressure.
 An early diagnosis of diabetes or hypertension can lead to appropriate treatment before any harm is done to the kidneys.
-If you have already been diagnosed with diabetes or high blood pressure, you should follow your doctor's instructions regarding medication, diet and exercise.
-Keeping your blood sugar level and blood pressure low is important in preventing more damage not only to your kidneys, but your entire body.
+If you’ve already been diagnosed with diabetes or high blood pressure, follow your doctor's instructions regarding medication, diet and exercise.
+Keeping your blood sugar level and blood pressure low is important to prevent more damage not only to your kidneys, but your entire body.